faizyakob/my-k8s-repository/Create local Kubernetes cluster.md

 </details>

->📌  We are done with the phase 1.
-Repeat Step 1 above for each worker nodes before proceeding
+>📌  Once all above steps are completed, we are done preparing basic requirement for the control node.
+Repeat [Step 1: Prepare each node](#step-1-prepare-each-node) above for each worker nodes before proceeding with Step 2.

 ## License